StfBauer/spfx-drag-n-drop/README.md

 # SPFX Sample - Drag and Drop elements between web parts
-This sample demonstrates how items can be moved from one web part to another just by using the [HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and ReactJS.
+This sample demonstrates how items can be moved from one web part to another just by using the [HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) and [React](https://facebook.github.io/react/).

 ![Drag and drop to other web part](/assets/spfx-drag-drop.jpg?raw=true)